gsmolinski/shinybreakpoint/README.md

     session starts
--   if one uses RStudio IDE, `shinybreakpoint` recognizes the file opened in the source editor and if this file is used in Shiny app and contains reactive blocks of code, it will open it as default file in modal dialog.
+-   if one uses RStudio IDE, `shinybreakpoint` recognizes the file opened in the source editor and if this file is used in Shiny app and contains reactive blocks of code, it will be opened as default file in modal dialog.
 This works only in a moment when the key specified in `keyEvent` parameter is pressed